reactphp/event-loop/README.md

 This is useful to catch user interrupt signals or shutdown signals from tools like `supervisor` or `systemd`.

-The listener callback function MUST be able to accept a single parameter, the signal added by this method or you MAY use a function which has no parameters at all.
+The listener callback function MUST be able to accept two parameters.
+The first parameter is a signal number.
+The second parameter is a information about signal (if using StreamSelectLoop and pcntl).
+Or you MAY use a function which has no parameters at all.

 The listener callback function MUST NOT throw an `Exception`.
 The return value of the listener callback function will be ignored and has